Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Operating a Vehicle Without Proof of Insurance$250 fine (for a first offense)

-Driving With Expired Insurance$500 fine, suspension of registration, vehicle impoundment possible
+Driving With Expired Insurance$500 fine, registration suspended, possible impound

 Failure to Show Proof of Insurance During Traffic Stop$500 fine, suspension of registration